Oluwakemi-DRO/Bilikis-Sulaimon/README.md

 🏅 Staff of the Month – 2023

-📄Commendation Letter (2024) – United Bank for Africa (UBA)
+📄Commendation Letter for Operational Excellence
-- Received a Commendation Letter for outstanding performance, professionalism, due diligence and dedication in managing chargeback disputes, significantly preventing financial losses.
+- Recognized on **26th December 2024** for outstanding performance, professionalism, due diligence and dedication in managing chargeback  disputes, significantly preventing financial losses.
+The official commendation letter was issued on **2 January 2025**.

 📎 View Letter

 https://drive.google.com/file/d/1BcTNZtfXrgpDnz-dwmptBOmliSZxqrn4/view?usp=sharing